ralsina/nicolino/README.md

 Nothing is planned, this is strictly a make it up as you go operation.
 BUT check out the [TODO list](TODO.md)

-## What's NOT planned

-It will not be massively flexible.
-For that you may want to look at [Nikola](https://getnikola.com) which can do pretty much anything because it had to be able to generate exactly my site which has 20 years of weird stuff in it.

-This will be a more "convention over configuration" affair.
-Posts go in `posts/`, pages in `pages/`, that sort of thing.